Graduate Student Curriculum

 Research Methods Electives and Core Course Requirements

-Graduate students in Biobehavioral Health are required to take five core, three credit courses, (BB H 501, 502, 503, 504, and 505).
-In addition to their core coursework, they are also required to take a minimum of 12 additional elective graduate course credits (500 level or above) covering research methods relevant to their interests.
+Graduate students in Biobehavioral Health are required to take six core, three credit courses, (BB H 501, 502, 503, 504, 505, and 597X/506).
+In addition to their core coursework, they are also required to take a minimum of 9 additional elective graduate course credits (500 level or above) covering research methods relevant to their interests.
 All students should register for BB H 597x (BB H 506) Advanced Biobehavioral Research Strategies, when it is offered.
 This course can count as part of their 12 credit research and methods electives requirement.

 Research and methodology courses may be selected from offerings in other programs in the University including, but not restricted to, Human Development and Family Studies, Nursing, Psychology, Sociology, and Statistics, as well as courses offered by BB H. All research elective courses must be scheduled in consultation with the graduate students’ immediate adviser.

 - BB H 501 Biobehavioral Systems in Health and Development: Theory and Processes

 - BB H 502 (PSY 502) Health: Biobehavioral Perspectives

 - BB H 503 Biobehavioral Systems in Health and Development: Processes and Integration

 - BB H 504 Behavioral Health Intervention Strategies